Andrew4sure/alx-pre_course/README.md

-It is so great learning software engineering at ALX
+It is so great learning software engineering at ALX really